What do the Database's filters mean?

 Knowing what the Database's filters mean definitely helps you use them to your advantage, enabling you to drill down your search results.
 So let's get to it! :)

-So your first filter option is the 'Country' option.
+Your first filter option is the 'Country' option.

 The next option is 'Categories'.